 You’d like to engage in creative projects but feel like you lack the skills to produce anything, um, decent.
 Before you turn your back on your inner Picasso, consider taking an art class where you’ll learn new techniques and maybe even discover a new passion.
-From pottery, to drawing and even improv, the (art) world is your oyster.
+From pottery to drawing and even improv, the (art) world is your oyster.

 22. Watch a Play

-23. Go to the Ballet
+23. Go to The Ballet

-Swap for your sweatpants for something sharp and take a trip to the ballet.
-Haven’t seen anything since your grade school field trip to see The Nutcracker?
+Swap your sweatpants for something sharp and take a trip to the ballet.
+Haven’t seen anything since your grade school field trip to The Nutcracker?
 No worries.
 No matter what you choose (Nutcracker round two included), you’ll be treated to a truly enchanting viewing experience.

 24. Make a Gingerbread House

 Making a gingerbread house is a must if you’ve got kids under your roof.
-And who says your house has to be holiday-related?
+And who says your house must be holiday-related?
 Couldn’t it be an any-time-of-year treat, particularly when you consider this hands-on activity is a STEM project with a sweet reward?
 Just don’t be surprised if your budding architect tries to eat the building materials behind your back.

 25. Bake and Decorate Sugar Cookies

-26. Make a Batch of Mulled Wine
+26. Make a Batch Of Mulled Wine

 27. Do a Jigsaw Puzzle